robenkleene/design-references/blender/blender.md

 - `a`: Select All

-## View

-- `1`: View from the top
-- `⌘⌥Z`: Toggle overlays

-### Two Finger

-- `two-finger-drag` or `⌥-three-finger-drag`: To orbit (or drag on the multi-colored gizmo in the upper right of the work area)
-- `⇧-two-finger-drag` or `⇧-⌥-three-finger-drag`: To pan (or drag on the hand it the upper right of the work area)
-- `^-two-finger-drag` `⌘-two-finger-drag` or `⌃-⌥-three-finger-drag`: zoom (or drag on the magnifying glass in the upper right of the work area)

-##### Rolling

-Previous to `2.8`, there was a binding to roll the view port with `⇧⌃` and two-finger scroll, but there's no built-in binding for this in Blender 2.8.
-A binding can be added by targeting `view3d.view_roll`.

-There is a workaround if the intention is to roll to get a good camera view: Select the camera and hit `r`, then a single-finger drag will roll the camera's view.

-### Strategy

-Use `⇧`, `⌃`, and unmodified two-finger drag to pan, zoom, and orbit.

 ### Scroll Direction

 Blender doesn't play nice with the "Scroll direction: natural" enabled, so turn it off when using Blender.
 With it off and "Natural Trackpad Direction" enabled in Blender, scrolling works naturally: Panning left moves left, zooming up zooms in, and orbiting up flies up.